pingcap/docs-cn/alert-rules.md

 * Solution:

-    * Exclude the human factors, such as restarting PD, manually transferring leader, adjusting leader priority, etc.
+    * Exclude the human factors, such as restarting PD, manually transferring leader, and adjusting leader priority.
     * Check the network and system load status.
     * If the problematic PD instance cannot be recovered due to environmental factors, make it offline and replace it.